a-laughlin/a-laughlin.github.io/_posts/2025-06-02-what-is-developer-experience.md

 **The Field of Developer Experience** is a professional practice focused on continuously improving stakeholder and business outcomes, by improving developers experiences, by optimizing the non-human factors in developers' work context (e.g., tools, platforms, feedback loops, portals, processes, workflows, activities, documents, systems, cultures, or physical environments).
 It assumes that good experiences correlate positively with improved business and stakeholder outcomes (an assumption [supported](https://azure.microsoft.com/en-us/blog/quantifying-the-impact-of-developer-experience/) by [research](https://getdx.com/research/the-one-number-you-need-to-increase-roi-per-engineer/)), and that asking developers is the most efficient and effective way to surface problems with those experiences.

-## How does Developer Experience relate to Developer Productivity?
+## How Does Developer Experience Relate to Developer Productivity?

 Developer Productivity is a highly ambiguous term today.
 It may mean the same thing as the Field of Developer Experience, but it may also mean simple efficiency metrics like PRs/day, or even strategies like telling developers to work faster.
 That ambiguity can make it harder to build trust and gain adoption for improvement initiatives, so I highly recommend [renaming Developer Productivity](https://www.a-laughlin.com/rename-developer-productivity-time-impact/).